Skip to content

 3) The defensible narrative: telling the truth… at the right time

-Presenting your business “in its best light” isn’t about putting lipstick on a pig.
+Presenting your business “in its best light” is not about dressing up the file.

 It means explaining.